-Water, fruit juices without pulp, tea, or coffee (without milk or cream), sports drinks that have electrolytes, jello or popsicles.
+Water, fruit juices without pulp, tea, or coffee (without milk or cream), sports drinks

 Exception: If you are asked to come at 6 a.m., stop drinking any clear fluids at 5:30 a.m.

 Remember: Some people should not drink at all after midnight.
 Your nurse will tell you if you need to stop drinking at midnight.